 Cleaning cooper procedure:

 The first thing you should do is to fill the sink with warm water and add some dish soap in it.
-Tap the water well with your hand until foam appears.
+Stir the water well using your hand until foam appears.

 The second step is to clean tarnished cooper with the half of a lemon dipped in salt.
 Rub the surface thoroughly with it, and then clean it under the warm water jet.
 Use the lint-free cloth to make the copper item shine.
 You will see how after a fine scrub the entire copper surface is cleaned.